 Baked Beans Crock Pot or Slow Cooker Recipe

 When I was a child, I absolutely detested any kind of beans as in legumes.
-I could tolerate the lima beans that came in Campbell’s Vegetable soup, but that was about the only kind.
+I could tolerate the Lima beans that came in Campbell’s Vegetable soup, but that was about the only kind.
 It didn’t matter how you cooked the navy beans, kidney beans, pinto beans and so on…I didn’t like beans.
 If I knew we were having baked beans for dinner I’d be begging my friends for an invite to their house.
-Back then there were no ifs ands or buts about it, you ate what was put in front of you for dinner.
+Back then there were no ifs and or buts about it, you ate what was put in front of you for dinner.
 You’d sit there until you ate everything that was on your plate or in your bowl.
 I remember many of nights gagging down that last spoonful of baked beans or that last piece of dreadful liver.

-Anyway taste buds do change, and the things we thought we’d never eat as children start to become many times our favorite foods.
+Anyway taste buds do change and the things we thought we’d never eat as children start to become many times our favorite foods.
 Give me a bowl of chili made with kidney beans, black beans or pinto beans and I’ll be asking for seconds.

 Today I decided that I would make baked beans in my trusty slow cooker.
 Everything tastes good that comes out of a crock-pot or slow cooker right?

 To start I needed a recipe.
 Scouring through my cookbooks and at various online recipe sites, I found too many ways to make baked beans.
 Some recipes say to soak the beans overnight and then put directly into the slow cooker, while other recipes said to soak and bring the beans to a boil in a pot on the stove, then remove from the heat for an hour.
-Of course ingredients differed all over the place.
+Of course, ingredients differed all over the place.
 Here is the recipe that I came up with using probably 20 different recipes and extensive searching.

 - 2 1/2 cups of dry navy beans

 - 12 ounces of side pork sliced in 1" pieces